griffithlab/immuno_gcp_wdl_manuscript/Preparing_references.md

 ## Reference genome
 #### fasta

-We will use the 1000 genomes version of the human GRCh38 build.
+We will use the 1000 Genomes version of the human GRCh38 build.
 This reference includes extra decoy and HLA sequences in addition to the alternate haplotypes provided from the GRC consortium.

 ```
 mkdir -p $BASEDIR/reference_genome